Iamgublin/libemu_pe/ReadMe.txt

 This project is a port of the GCC libemu project to compile with Visual Studio 2008

-Some features have no been ported over and may not be.
+Some features have not been ported over and may not be.

 Stripped features include: profile, graphing, getpc mode